Quantitative Closure Analysis toward Ideal Fluids

+\begin{theoremS}[Informal statement of Theorem~\ref{T.C.Hk}] In three space dimensions (and also in two space dimensions), if the initial data are smooth, then we obtain a sharp quantitative convergence rate on a short time interval. \end{theoremS} \unhide

-With additional regularity, the limiting fluid dynamics is better posed and the convergence can be strengthened: we construct stronger limiting solutions, quantify rates, and upgrade subsequential convergence to convergence of the full family.
-Our results include \begin{itemize} \item[\textbf{(Y)}] In 2D with bounded initial vorticity, convergence to the unique Yudovich solution with a \emph{quantified velocity convergence} (Theorem~\ref{T.C.Linf}):
+Additional regularity leads to stronger conclusions.
+The limiting fluid dynamics is better posed, and the convergence can be strengthened: we construct stronger limiting solutions, quantify convergence rates, and upgrade subsequential convergence to convergence of the full family.
+Our results include